-What will I have to do at these check points?
+8. What will I have to do at these check points?

-Similar to a Mandatory Alcohol Testing Checkpoint, the new law allows for a Mandatory Intoxicant Testing Checkpoint.
-This means that the Gardaí can now test for alcohol and drugs at the roadside.
-In addition to being breathalysed for alcohol, a person may now be asked to provide an oral fluid sample by using the swab to collect the oral fluid from inside their mouth.
+Similar to a Mandatory Alcohol Testing Checkpoint, the law allows for a Mandatory Intoxicant Testing Checkpoint.
+This means that the Gardaí can test for alcohol and drugs at the roadside.
+In addition to being breathalysed for alcohol, a person may be asked to provide an oral fluid sample by using the swab to collect the oral fluid from inside their mouth.
 The Garda may also carry out an impairment test.

-What happens if I refuse to take part in the preliminary drug test?
+9. What happens if I refuse to take part in the preliminary drug test?

-Refusal to provide an oral fluid sample is an offence which can on conviction lead to a €5,000 fine or imprisonment for a term not exceeding 6 months or to both a fine and imprisonment.
+Refusal to provide an oral fluid sample is an offence which can, on conviction, lead to a €5,000 fine or imprisonment for a term not exceeding 6 months or to both a fine and imprisonment.

-How long will the test take?
+10. How long will the test take?

 The oral fluid test will take approximately 10 minutes.
-It takes about 1 minute to collect the required amount of oral fluid.
-Once the oral fluid is collected then the cartridge is placed into the Drugtest 5000.
-It then takes 8 minutes to provide a result.
+It takes about 10 seconds to collect the oral fluid sample.
+Once the oral fluid is collected it then takes 8 minutes to provide a result.

-Will I be arrested if my oral fluid is positive for drugs?
+11. Will I be arrested if my oral fluid is positive for drugs?

-If your oral fluid tests positive for cannabis or cocaine you will be arrested and brought to the station where a blood specimen will be collected and sent to the MBRS for analysis.
+If your oral fluid tests positive for Cannabis, Cocaine you will be arrested and brought to the station where a blood specimen will be collected and sent to the MBRS for analysis.

-If your oral fluid tests positive for benzodiazepines or opiates and the Garda is of the opinion that you are impaired you will be arrested and brought to the station where a blood specimen will be collected and sent to the MBRS for analysis.
+If your oral fluid tests positive for Benzodiazepines, Opiates or Amphetamines/ Methamphetamine and the Garda is of the opinion that you are impaired, you will be arrested and brought to the station where a blood specimen will be collected and sent to the MBRS for analysis.

-If your oral fluid tests positive for benzodiazepines or opiates and the Garda is of the opinion that you are not impaired you are not committing an offence and can drive on.
+If your oral fluid tests positive for Benzodiazepines, Opiates or Amphetamines/ Methamphetamine and the Garda is of the opinion that you are not impaired, you are not committing an offence and can drive on.

-If my oral fluid is negative for drugs?
+12. If my oral fluid is negative for drugs?

-If your oral fluid tests negative but the Garda is of the opinion that you are impaired due to some other drug that the device doesn't pick up (e.g. amphetamines) you will be arrested and brought to the station where a blood or urine specimen will be collected and sent to the MBRS for analysis.
+If your oral fluid tests negative but the Garda is of the opinion that you are impaired due to some other drug that the device doesn't pick up you will be arrested and brought to the station where a blood or urine specimen will be collected and sent to the MBRS for analysis.

-If your oral fluid tests negative but the Garda is of the opinion that you are not impaired, you are free to go.
+If your oral fluid tests negative and the Garda is of the opinion that you are not impaired, you are free to go.

-Are there limits for cannabis, cocaine and heroin in the legislation?
+13. Are there limits for cannabis, cocaine and heroin in the legislation?

-Under the new legislation there are thresholds set for cannabis, cocaine and heroin.
+Under the legislation there are thresholds set for cannabis, cocaine and heroin.
 It is an offence to drive while over the threshold and the Garda does not need to prove impairment.

-Will I lose my licence if I test positive?
+14. Will I lose my licence if I test positive?